rgriff23/Evaluating_mvBM/README.md

 ___

 This is a project to show that Smaers et al.'s (2016) new phylogenetic comparative method is problematic.
-A manuscript is in prep.
+A manuscript is currently submitted to the *Biological Journal of the Linnean Society*.

 ## Reproducible simulation study